New GuineaNew Guinea

-- large island in the East Indies, north of Australia: divided between West Irian (in Indonesia) and Papua New Guinea: c.
+- large island in the East Indies, north of Australia: divided between the Indonesian province of Papua and Papua New Guinea: c.
 330,000 sq mi (854,697 sq km)Indonesian name Irian

-former Australian trust territory including NE New Guinea, the Bismarck Archipelago, Bougainville, & smaller adjacent islands of the Solomons
+- former Australian trust territory including NE New Guinea, the Bismarck Archipelago, Bougainville, & smaller adjacent islands of the Solomons

 - New Guinean

 - A large island in the Pacific Ocean, north of Australia, whose territory is divided between Indonesia in the west and Papua New Guinea in the east.

 - (historical) the northern part of what is now called Papua New Guinea, formerly administered as a separate territory to Papua.

 - (informal) the nation more properly referred to as Papua New Guinea.